Employers often can't tell, and may not even care, whether you got your MBA by studying online.

 But You Still Only Get What You Pay For

-Good business schools that maintain a strong reputation don’t offer ultra-cheap accredited MBAs.
+Good business schools that maintain a strong reputation don’t offer ultra-cheap MBAs.
 So be prepared to pay a little extra for a high-quality program.
 Doing a "non-cheap" online MBA gives you a better guarantee of gaining employer respect.
 You should also have a richer, more enjoyable learning experience.